jgesser/IpCamera/README.md

 **HLS HTTP Live Streaming**

 The channel called 'startStream' can now be used to have HLS run non stop to lower the startup delay that comes with using this type of stream.
-If the channel is OFF the stream will start and stop automatically as required, but you will get a delay before the stream is fully running and this may cause you to need to ask twice for the stream.
+If the channel is OFF, the stream will start and stop automatically as required, but you will get a delay before the stream is fully running and this may cause you to need to ask twice for the stream.
 It can be helpful sometimes to use this line in a rule to start the stream before it is needed further on in the rule ``sendHttpGetRequest("http://192.168.0.2:54321/ipcamera.m3u8")`` as the stream will stay running for 60 seconds.
-This also helps if you are moving back and forth in a UI as the stream does not keep stopping and needing to start each time you move around the UI.
+This 60 second delay before the stream is stopped helps when you are moving back and forth in a UI, as the stream does not keep stopping and needing to start each time you move around the UI.
 Cameras with h264 format streams (most cameras except ESP32 Cams) can have this copied into the HLS format which can be used to stream to Chromecasts and also display in browsers that support this format using the webview or Habpanel items.
 Apple devices have excellent support for HLS due to the standard being invented by Apple.
 Some browsers like Chrome may require a plugin or an update to be installed before they are able to display the video.